Table of Contents

 These foods will help his digestion and will also produce less ammonia than meat.

-Just make sure that you stick to dairy products that are low in salt and fat, and keep in mind that goat cheese is easier to digest than cow cheese.
+Just make sure you stick to dairy products that are low in salt and fat, and keep in mind that goat cheese is easier to digest than cow cheese.

 Eggs are a great source of protein for your dog, and you should include them in your diet.
 Other protein sources you can include are fish and skinless and boneless turkey or chicken.